 » MORE: How to negotiate with buyers before accepting an offer

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In New York, real estate commission costs an average of $20,134 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In New York, real estate commission costs an average of $20,469 — that's usually more expensive than the rest of your closing costs combined!

-Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $6,522 on a median-priced home in New York!
+Luckily, you can save big by selling with a Clever agent.
+With listing fees of just $3,000 or 1%, you'll save an average of $6,631 on a median-priced home in New York.

 Frequently asked questions

 In New York, expect to pay about 3.25% of your home’s sale price in closing costs — not including realtor fees.
 At the median home value of $411,861, this equates to around $13,389 at closing.
 Learn more about what makes up seller closing costs in New York.

 Buyers and sellers each pay for different closing costs to finalize a sale.
 In New York, sellers typically pay for title fees, transfer taxes, owner's title insurance expenses, and recording fees at closing.
 Learn more about who pays closing costs in New York.